Can Scleroderma qualify for Social Security disability benefits?

 The disabling symptoms of systemic scleroderma create many daily challenges for those living with this condition.

 As mentioned above, cases of localized scleroderma are usually mild; however, systemic scleroderma is considered an impairment by the Social Security Administration and is listed in its Blue Book under Section 14.04 Systemic Sclerosis (Scleroderma).
 If you have systemic scleroderma, you may qualify automatically for disability benefits if you meet all the requirements stated under the listing.
-In addition to a diagnosis of systemic sclerosis, you must have medical evidence of one of the following conditions.

 - Two or more organs or body systems are involved, for example, the skin and lungs, with: